Tzamandos: Turkish rule

 According to the Saljuq-nama, Tzamandos (which it called Zamandū) became part of the principality of the Danishmendids after the 1071 battle of Manzikert.
 Around 1143/1144, the Danishmendid possessions were split up and Tzamandos fell, possibly together with Larissa, to Dhu'l-Nun.
 It is not certain whether Tzamandos was its own fief (iqta' or was grouped together with Kayseri.
 Though Kayseri later became the more important regional center, there is no need to think of Tzamandos as having a lower population at the time.

 In 1168, the Seljuk Kilij Arslan II drove out Dhu'l-Nun of his possessions and Tzamandos thus fell under the Sultanate of Rum as an appanage of Kayseri.
 When Kilij Arslan II divided his sultanate between his sons, the region fell to his son Mughis ad-Din Tughrul.
 Seljuk building activity in the region did not start until the 1230s, when the trade passing by Tzamandos and Elbistan led to rebuilding of the fortress of Tzamandos which was now also used as a prison.

 The fortress became then known as Melik Gazi and the main settlement was dispersed probably in the early Ottoman period so that just a small village remained.
+In his Cihannümâ, 17th-century Ottoman writer Katib Chelebi described Zamantı (Tzamandos) as an Armenian frontier city also known as Zabtar.